jaceklaskowski/spark-kubernetes-book/docs/ExecutorPodsAllocator.md

 `onNewSnapshots` removes the executor IDs (of the executor pods in the given snapshots) from the [newlyCreatedExecutors](#newlyCreatedExecutors) internal registry.

-`onNewSnapshots` finds timed-out executor IDs (in the [newlyCreatedExecutors](#newlyCreatedExecutors) internal registry) whose creation time exceeded some [podCreationTimeout](#podCreationTimeout) threshold.
+For the remaining executor IDs in the [newlyCreatedExecutors](#newlyCreatedExecutors) internal registry, `onNewSnapshots` finds timed-out executor IDs whose creation time exceeded some [podCreationTimeout](#podCreationTimeout) threshold.
 For the other executor IDs, `onNewSnapshots` prints out the following DEBUG message to the logs:

 ```text
 Executor with id [execId] was not found in the Kubernetes cluster since it was created [time] milliseconds ago.